Death of Darwin Dormitorio: Suspects

 On September 26, 2019, the police identified but refused to reveal the names of two more PMA upperclassmen as additional suspects in Dormitorio's death, along with Sanopao, Imperial, and Lumbag.
 The police are expected to file a case against the suspects for violating Republic Act 1105 or the Anti-Hazing Act of 2018 and murder, as it was established that the suspects had been planning to harm the victim since August 19, 2019.

 A 2nd Class cadet was also added to the list of suspects on September 27, 2019, and another cadet was added on September 29, bringing the total to seven.
 The said suspect, who was also not identified, was the one who kicked the victim prior to his hospital confinement on September 1, 2019.
 The cadets were Cadet Imperial, Cadet Lumbay and Cadet Manalo.

 Trial

 Baguio Municipal Trial Court for Cities Branch 1 convicted two PMA cadets Cadet 3rd Class Julius Carlo Tadena and Cadet 2nd Class Christian Zacarias of slight physical injuries, sentencing them to a month in prison.

 Meanwhile, the court acquitted three military doctors, former PMA Station Hospital chief Lt.
 Col. Ceasar Candelaria and medical officers Capt.
 Flor Apple Apostol and Maj.
 Maria Ofelia Beloy, of reckless imprudence resulting in homicide.
-There is a pending administrative case for malpractice against the three before the Professional Regulation Commission.
+In November 2025, the Court of Appeals' 14th Division denied the petition of Dexter, his brother, seeking to hold the PMA and several medical officers administratively liable for allegedly failing to prevent the incident and properly treat his injuries.
+The court likewise upheld the Ombudsman's dismissal of administrative charges against four physicians—the three and Capt.
+Allain Saa; and two officers—Lt.
+Gen. Ronnie Evangelista, who has been retired since 2020, and Lt.
+Gen. Bartolome Vicente Bacarro; as there was no grave abuse of discretion.
+By late 2025, a separate administrative case for malpractice against the doctors remains pending before the Professional Regulation Commission.

 Other cases for violation of the Anti-Hazing Law, Anti-Torture Act, and murder were filed before the Baguio Regional Trial Court Branch 5.
 On August 16, 2024, the court convicted Tadena, along with the principal suspects—Shalimar Imperial Jr. and Felix Lumbag Jr.—for hazing; with the latter two also for murder; and sentenced them to life imprisonment.